The Timer class represents a timer for firing events at a specified interval.

 // define our timer class

-class MyTimer
+class MyTimer {

-m_time_total = 0;
+time_total = 0;

-// initialize the interval in milliseconds at
+// the interval in milliseconds at which the timer event fires

-m_time_interval = 100;
+time_interval = 100;

-// create a new timer object, set it to fire the
+// create a new timer object, set it to fire the tick event at

-// tick event at the specified interval, and connect
+// the specified interval, and connect the tick event to the

-m_timer = new Timer;
+this.timer = new Timer();

 // start the timer